2020 Atlantic hurricane season: Hurricane Iota

-In Venezuela, flooding due to heavy rainfall damaged 288 homes in the state of Falcón, with most located in the Paraguaná Peninsula.
-The government of Colombia issued a hurricane warning for Providencia and a hurricane watch for the island of San Andrés on November 14.
-Iota caused extreme damage in the archipelago of San Andrés, Providencia and Santa Catalina.
-The hurricane demolished approximately 98 percent of the infrastructure on Providencia Island – including buildings constructed as early as the 15th century – while all homes were damaged to some degree.
-Portions of the mainland also suffered major damage, particularly in the Guajira Peninsula.
-Floodwaters impacted approximately 70 percent of the city of Cartagena.
-A total of 1,043 homes were damaged in Atlántico Department alone.
-Ten direct deaths occurred in Colombia.
-Hurricane warnings were issued for portions of the Caribbean coast of Nicaragua and of Honduras on November 14.
+A tropical wave exited the west coast of Africa on October 30, which eventually led to the formation of Tropical Depression Thirty-One on November 13.
+The depression intensified into Tropical Storm Iota as it moved westward through an area of warm waters and low wind shear.
+Iota rapidly intensified, becoming a hurricane on November 15, and reaching its peak intensity a day later with maximum winds of 155 mph and a minimum pressure of 917 mbar, while located just 23 mi northwest of Providencia Island.
+The hurricane weakened slightly before making landfall at 03:40 UTC on November 17 in eastern Nicaragua with sustained winds of 145 mph.
+Iota rapidly weakened over land, dissipating late on November 18 over El Salvador.
+Its landfall location was approximately 15 mi south of where Eta made landfall on November 3.

+Hurricane Iota caused at least 84 deaths along its path and resulted in about $1.4 billion in damage.
+The storm first affected Venezuela, damaging homes in Falcón state.
+Iota demolished approximately 98 percent of the infrastructure on Providencia Island, while also damaging hundreds of houses.
+Most of the damage occurred in Nicaragua and Honduras.
 In the former, wind damage was limited to an extent due to the recent passage of Hurricane Eta.
-However, the cyclone knocked down many electrical poles and deroofed many homes and a makeshift hospital in the Bilwi area.
+However, the cyclone knocked down many electrical poles and deroofed many homes and a makeshift hospital in the Puerto Cabezas area.
 Heavy rainfall, combined with already saturated soil due to Eta, caused widespread flooding and mudslides.
-Iota caused at least 56 deaths in Nicaragua, 39 directly and 17 indirectly.
 Heavy precipitation resulted in flooding and mudslides in Honduras, especially close to or north of Iota's path, completely destroying numerous homes.
-At least 13 people in Honduras were killed due to the direct effects of Iota.
 Mexico also reported extensive impacts from the storm, especially in Chiapas, Tabasco, and Veracruz.
 Floodwaters and mudslides damaged almost 59,000 homes and left 135 communities isolated.
-Overall, Iota directly or indirectly caused at least 84 deaths, and total damage estimates for the hurricane amounted to $1.4 billion, about $1.25 billion of which was incurred in Honduras and Nicaragua.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2020.
-As more than 21 named storms occurred, storms that formed after Wilfred were assigned names from the auxiliary list, which corresponded to the letters of the Greek alphabet.
-Use of this naming protocol had only happened once before, in 2005.
-The list of storm names for the 2020 season was the same list used in the 2014 season, as no names were retired from that year.
-The names Isaias, Paulette, Rene, Sally, Teddy, Vicky, and Wilfred from the regular list were used for the first time this year, as were the auxiliary list names Eta, Theta, and Iota.
-Isaias and Paulette replaced Ike and Paloma, respectively, after 2008, but both names went unused in 2014.
+This was the same list used for the 2014 season, as no names were retired from that year.
+The names Isaias and Paulette, which replaced Ike and Paloma after 2008, along with Rene, Sally, Teddy, Vicky, and Wilfred from the regular list were used for the first time in 2020, as were the auxiliary list Greek letters Eta, Theta, and Iota.
+This was the second Atlantic hurricane season to exhaust the designated list of 21 storm names, and to utilize the auxiliary list, along with 2005.